gflze/CS2-ZE-Configs/README.md

 ## EntWatch

-Find entity classnames that start with "weapon_" as a starting point for creating these.
+Find entity classnames that start with `weapon_` as a starting point for creating these.
 For each item you're going to want a new block in the root array.
 The format is available below.

 ```jsonc
 [